emqx/bootcamp/mqtt-test-kit/README.md

 }
 ```

 After we install collectd in Server 3 and also dump the data into InfluxDB, we need to create a new Dashboard in Grafana to display the metric data of Server 3.
-The steps are the same as before, just modify the hostname in Grafana-Dashboard.json and then import it into Grafana.
+The steps are the same as before, just modify the hostname in `Grafana-Dashboard.json` and then import it into Grafana.

 ## Differences between JMeter and XMeter Cloud in testing

 All the test scripts we use in this article can be run in JMeter, we only need to install two plugins in JMeter.
 They are:

-1. mqtt-xmeter-2.0.2-jar-with-dependencies.jar, this plugin provides JMeter with the ability to test the MQTT protocol.
+1. `mqtt-xmeter-2.0.2-jar-with-dependencies.jar`, this plugin provides JMeter with the ability to test the MQTT protocol.
 We can add samplers such as Connect Sampler, Pub Sampler and Sub Sampler to implement operations such as connecting, publishing, and subscribing in MQTT.
-2. xmeter-plugins-common-0.0.6-SNAPSHOT.jar, this plugin provides a __xmeterThroughput() function, which we'll use in the Constant Throughput Timer.
-Its function is to convert our configured target_throughput into the target throughput per minute and then distribute it to each test machine according to the connection ratio.
+2. `xmeter-plugins-common-0.0.6-SNAPSHOT.jar`, this plugin provides a `__xmeterThroughput()` function, which we'll use in the Constant Throughput Timer.
+Its function is to convert our configured `target_throughput` into the target throughput per minute and then distribute it to each test machine according to the connection ratio.
 This is very useful when a single test machine cannot provide the target load.

    ![img](./assets/27-xmeter-function.png)